azampagl/kohana-compress/README.md

 ## Notes

 * If you don't have java on your web server (shared hosting), use the Closure Service compiler.
 * Dependencies matter!
 Make sure to place things like jquery.js before jquery.ui.js; array('jquery.js', jquery.ui.js').
+* If you switch 'gc' on/off, make sure to clean the cache before execution.

 ## Links